0atman/noboilerplate/scripts/7 Rust is not a faster horse.md

 notes:

-Rust also isn't a better C++, you're thinking of GO.
+Rust also isn't a better C++, you're thinking of GO. %% ERRATA: Actually, Go is more like a better Java %%

 Carbon might be, too, once we find out if Google's going to get bored of it it next year.